CMS-Enterprise/easi-app/docs/adr/0033-technical-action-scheduling.md

 * Follow Up Decisions
 > * How customizable should this be?
 > * Should we have an entry for each event?
+>> * It was noted that having one task specific to emailing all expiring LCIDS would be simplest, but it would also lack the granularity to retry actions upon failure.
 > * Will the application require a more complex event driven behavior in the future?
->> * Should we build a complete PUB / SUB system?
+>> * If so, should we build a complete PUB / SUB system?
 Or should we focus solely on scheduling new jobs?

 ## Pros and Cons of the Alternatives <!-- optional -->